capital-G/supercollider-wiki/How-to-contribute-to-SuperCollider.md

 [*Draft Note: put in-line links in the above list or is it sufficient to link the Contributing directory following*]

 You'll find information on all of these topics and more in the [Contributing](contributing-directory) directory.
-Once you're familiar with these processes, you may have more want more in-depth information about the project structure, conventions, specifications, etc., which you'll find in the [Development resources](Development-resources-directory directory.
+Once you're familiar with these processes, you may have more want more in-depth information about the project structure, conventions, specifications, etc., which you'll find in the [Development resources](Development-resources-directory) directory.

 If you’re new to contributing to open source projects, the [Guide to idiomatic contributing](https://github.com/jonschlinkert/idiomatic-contributing) has a lot of useful information.